robbytables/bug-free-invention/unit-6-flask/instructor-resources/01-web-dev-intro/01-web-dev-slides.md

 **Talking Points:**

-- "Computers communicate with one another through the client-server model.
-The browser (aka the client) makes a request to the server to view a website, and the server responds by sending the corresponding files back to the client."
+- Computers communicate with one another through the client-server model.
+The browser (aka, the client) makes a request to the server to view a website, and the server responds by sending the corresponding files back to the client.
-- "Our computers make an ask of the server, and the server sends back a response.
-We are going to learn how to make those 'asks' with Python and HTML, and also how to write programs that guide the 'responses' with Python."
+- Our computers make an ask of the server, and the server sends back a response.
+We are going to learn how to make those "asks" with Python and HTML and also how to write programs that guide the "responses" with Python.
 </aside>

 ---